 How Can Technology Help?

-Carl Cronje, our client’s Expat Explore’s co-founder, points out that, with Lemax, they will now have a fully integrated platform instead of having our product team work in one and our sales and customer service teams in another:
+Carl Cronje, our client’s Expat Explore’s co-founder, points out that, with Lemax, they will now have a fully integrated platform instead of having their product team work in one and their sales and customer service teams in another:

 “Our whole product catalog was done manually in Excel – that will also change.
 All the information will now be integrated into one place and easily reachable to every team member.
 This will also help in the decision-making process.
 Data integrity with a system like Lemax will be something of great value for us.”